shreyashireddy/CodeJourney/README.md

 # CodeJourney
-My journey of learning programming and computer science, and building projects.
+My journey of learning programming and computer science.